619: Hollowed Out Edition

 I bet nothing happens.

 Yup, I have psychic powers.
+Oh, shit.

+We found it.
 There it is, man.

 Awesome.
+All right.

-So for those of you who haven't listened and shouldn't, because it's a bad, evil show made by bad, evil people, the telepathy tapes are a seven-hour podcast series which have now outpaced Joe Rogan, in which a journalist interviews several parents of Autistic Children who have discovered that the universe is a simulation.
+So for those of you who haven't listened and shouldn't, because it's a bad, evil show made by bad, evil people, the telepathy tapes are a seven-hour podcast series which have now outpaced Joe Rogan in which a journalist interviews several parents of autistic children who have discovered that the universe is a simulation.

 Journalist was in quotes, everybody, just for the record.
+It was.

 Yeah, I tried to say it, but yeah.

-That the universe is a simulation, that autistic people are able to break free of that simulation into the reality in which we all reside and bring back infinite knowledge and wisdom through telepathy.
+That the universe is a simulation, that autistic people are able to break free of that simulation into the reality in which we all reside and bring back infinite knowledge and wisdom wisdom through telepathy.

 And the proof of that is a series of magic tricks that your nephew would shout out the answers to if I performed them in his fucking bar mitzvah.

 It says a lot that my first thought though here is, all right, it's nonsense, but it's nonsense that'll probably save a few kids from getting ass bleached, maybe.
+Yeah.

 Yeah.

-So the Morpheus to our journalist journey is Dr.
+So the Morpheus to our journalist journey is Dr. Diane Hennessy Powell.

 Let me quote from friend of the show, Jonathan Jerry, about Powell for legal reasons.
+Double J?

-Quote: Powell is described on the show as a neuropsychiatrist, researcher, and author, and she tells Dickens that she went to medical school, worked with some of the greatest minds in neuroscience, and joined the faculty at Harvard.
+Quote, Powell is described on the show as a neuropsychiatrist, researcher, and author, and she tells Dickens that she went to medical school, worked with some of the greatest minds in neuroscience, and joined the faculty at Harvard.

 She is no longer at the vaunted university.